 Financial assistance is available as a subsidy toward the demolition and replacement of an existing house.
-The amount of assistance will be determined by the financial ability of the homeowner.
-Financing will be in combination with a participating private lender or entirely publicly financed, subject to the availability of grant funds.
+The amount of assistance will be determined by the financial capacity of the homeowner.
+Financing may be in combination with a participating private lender or entirely publicly-financed, subject to the availability of grant funds.

 - A. An applicant may elect to seek private lender financing to rebuild the house.
 The City offers a zero percent (0%) interest, deferred-payment mortgage loan in partnership with a participating private lender.
-The mortgage subsidy, to offset the costs of demolition and construction, will be determined on a case by case basis, depending upon the availability of funds. - B. In the event private funds cannot be secured, the City may elect to provide 100% of the funds to construct the home, subject to the terms and conditions of the funding subsidy programs and the repayment provisions set forth in these policies under Section VI (D) of the Housing Rehabilitation Program.
-The maximum subsidy limit for the Housing Replacement Program will be based upon the HUD Maximum Mortgage Limits Non-Elevator Construction Chart, Section 221(d)3, published by the local HUD Field Office, as amended from time to time, and shall include any applicable refinanced debt. - C. When the City refinances an existing private financial obligation, further described in these policies under Section VII.
-A. (6) of the Housing Replacement Program, the repayment shall be based on a calculation of 30% of the household's gross monthly income with a maximum term of thirty (30) years.
-Any portion of principal loan amount not included in the payment structure will be deferred and subject to the provisions set forth in Section VI (D) of the Housing Rehabilitation Program policies.
+The mortgage subsidy to offset the costs of demolition and construction, will be determined on a case by case basis, depending upon the availability of funds. - B. In the event private funds cannot be secured, the City may elect to provide 100% of the funds to construct the home, subject to the terms and conditions of the funding subsidy programs and the repayment provisions set forth in this Policy under Section VII(D) of the Housing Rehabilitation Program.
+The maximum subsidy limit for the Housing Replacement Program will be based upon the HUD Maximum Mortgage Limits Non-Elevator Construction Chart, Section 221(d)3, published by the local HUD Field Office, as amended from time to time, and shall include any applicable refinanced debt. - C. When the City refinances an existing private financial obligation, further described in the Policy under Section VIII of the Housing Replacement Program, the repayment shall be based on a calculation of 30% of the household's gross monthly income, with a maximum term of thirty (30) years.
+Any portion of principal loan amount not included in the payment structure will be deferred and subject to the provisions set forth in Section VII (D) of the Housing Rehabilitation Program Policy.
 The cost of rehabilitation must exceed the amount of the debt refinanced to be considered for this program.